PruthviBelgaonkar/PruthviBelgaonkar/README.md

 ## About Me ✍

- I m <b> Pruthvi Belgaonkar</b>, a pursuing <b>Computer Science Engineer</b> a passionate self-taught. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+ I m <b> Pruthvi Belgaonkar</b>, a pursuing <b>Computer Science Engineer</b> a passionate self-taught.
+My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
+I take great care in the experience, architecture, and code quality of the things I build.
 I always passionate about understanding the core concepts behind different popular Technological Fields.

 </div>